OPPO Adds New Spotify Widget And Speech-to-Text Quick Reply to Flagship Foldable Find N2 Flip

-OPPO Adds New Spotify Widget And Speech-to-Text Quick Reply to Flagship Foldable Find N2 Flip (Di martedì 18 aprile 2023) (Adnkronos) - Update enhances user experience for Spotify, WhatsApp, Messenger, Messages by Google, Telegram and LINE.
-LONDON, UK - https://amzn.to/3o95gGu - 18 April 2023 - Global leading smart device brand OPPO today announces the rollout of a major software update for its Flagship Foldable phone, the Find N2 Flip, which further enhances functionality of its cover display.
+OPPO Adds New Spotify Widget And Speech-to-Text Quick Reply to Flagship Foldable Find N2 Flip (Di martedì 18 aprile 2023) Update enhances user experience for Spotify, WhatsApp, Messenger, Messages by Google, Telegram and LINE.
+LONDON, UK – Media OutReach – 18 April 2023 – Global leading smart device brand OPPO today announces the rollout of a major software update for its Flagship Foldable phone, the Find N2 Flip, which further enhances functionality of its cover display.
 The new Spotify Widget, jointly developed by OPPO and Spotify exclusively for the Find N2 Flip, maximizes the utility of the largest cover screen of any Flip phone.
 Users can enjoy full play control, the Heart button and content recommendations, without unfolding their device.
-Peter Dohyung Lee, ...Leggi su liberoquotidiano
+Peter Dohyung Lee, head of the ...Leggi su sbircialanotizia

 Advertising